-How to use ucat
+How to use ucat and ucat_sps

 Running plugins directly